ga4gh/data-security/AAI/AAIConnectProfile.md

     3. A user's withdrawal of this agreement does not need to apply to previously generated access tokens.

-6. If an Identity Broker includes Embedded Tokens as part of its /userinfo
-    payload:
+6. By signing an access token, an Identity Broker asserts that the GA4GH claims that token makes available at the /userinfo endpoint -- not including any Embedded Tokens from other Claim Signatories in those claims -- were legitimately derived from their
+    [Claim Sources](#term-claim-source), and are presented accurately.
+These assurances apply to any Embedded Tokens that the Identity Broker signs as well when it is acting as an Embedded Claim Signatory.

+    When a Broker provides Embeded Tokens from other Embedded Claim Signatories, it is providing them "as is" (i.e. it provides no additional assurance as to the quality, authenticity, or trustworthiness of the claims from such tokens and any such assurances are made by the issuer of the Embedded Token).

+#### Conformance for Embedded Claim Signatories

 1. Embedded Tokens MUST contain one of the following, but not both:

     1. Header contains `jku`; or

     2. Body contains the "openid" scope: has a `scope` claim that contains "openid" as a space-delimited substring.

 2. If the Embedded Token header contains `jku`:

     1. The token is not treated as an OIDC access token, but validity checks outlined elsewhere in this specification still apply.

     2. The `exp` must not exceed 30 days after the `iat`.

 3. If the Embedded Token body contains the "openid" scope:

     1. The token MUST conform with the specification for access tokens.
+        The Claim Signatory MUST meet conformance requirements of an Identity Broker as it pertains to Embedded Tokens with "openid" scope.

-       2. If the `exp` exceeds the `iat` by more than 1 hour, the Identity Broker MUST provide an introspection_endpoint and publish its URI within the Discovery service endpoint.
+    2. If the `exp` exceeds the `iat` by more than 1 hour, the Claim Signatory MUST provide an introspection_endpoint and publish its URI within its Discovery service endpoint.
 The introspection endpoint MUST be able to support returning the revocation status of the Embedded Token.

+4. Embedded Tokens MUST conform to the [Embedded Token Format](#embedded-token-issued-by-embedded-claim-signatory).

+5. A Claim Signatory MAY reduce the `exp` timestamp to have the claim expire sooner than any expiry that the source data may have in the Claim Repository.
+As a non-normative example, if a claim expires in 25 years or even never expires explictly in the Claim Repository, the Claim Signatory could set the `exp` to 14 days into the future to force a user authentication flow to be redone if a downstream Claim Clearinghouse is still interested in using such a claim.

+6. If a Claim Repository does not include enough information to construct an `iat` timestamp, a Claim Signatory MAY use a recent timestamp (for example, the current timestamp) if the Claim Repository is kept up to date such that the Claim Signatory can ensure that the claim is valid at the time of minting the Embedded Token.
+However, generally it is preferred to have the Claim Repository provide more accurate `iat` information.

-7. By signing an access token, an Identity Broker asserts that the GA4GH claims that token makes available at the /userinfo endpoint -- not including any Embedded Tokens from other Brokers in those claims -- were legitimately derived from their [Claim Sources](#term-claim-source), and are presented accurately.
-These assurances apply to any Embedded Tokens that the Identity Broker signs as well.
+6. By signing an Embedded Token, an Embedded Claim Signatory asserts that the GA4GH claims that token makes available were legitimately derived from their [Claim Sources](#term-claim-source), and the content is presented accurately (allowing for timestamps to be represented as indicated above).

-    When a Broker provides Embeded Tokens from other Brokers, it is providing them "as is" (i.e. it provides no additional assurance as to the quality, authenticity, or trustworthiness of the claims from such tokens and any such assurances are made by the issuer of the Embedded Token).

 #### Conformance for Claim Clearinghouses (consuming Access Tokens to give access to data)